 That’s why our top recommendation in this category is the Dyson V6 Fluffy.
 This is more expensive than the standard V6, but has incredible suction power and a cleaner head designed specifically for hard floors.

 The key feature of the cleaning head is that it’s “fluffy.”
 This helps trap larger particles of dirt and other substances, while the carbon bristles use static electricity to attract dust and other smaller particles.
 This design is much gentler than a regular brush bar, so it’s safe to use on hard floors and hardwood without worrying about scratches.
 It also comes with a powered head for carpets and turbobrush for pet hair.
-So if you’re looking for a hard floor cordless, click to view the latest price for the V6 Fluffy on Amazon.
+So if you’re looking for a hard floor cordless, click to view the current price for the V6 Fluffy.

 Carpets provide an inviting and warm feeling underfoot, especially compared to hard floors.
 The downside is that they pick up dirt and dust very quickly.